Home | Early Days | McMurry College | Flight Training | South Pacific | December 19, 1943 | Aftermath | Today | Gallery | Acknowledgements

 By August 1942, Japan's reach spanned from Burma to the East, to the Aleutian Islands to the West, and to New Guinea to the South.

-Since December 1942, when Guadalcanal had been taken, the Allied plan was to proceed North climbing the Solomons "ladder" island by island to repress the advance.
-Taking the Russell Islands followed in February 1943 with the New Georgia group in August 1943.
-Due to a shortage of available aircraft carriers, it was necessary to go from island to island utilizing existing airfields or constructing new ones in order to continually extend the reach of fighters and other air power.
+largely to a shortage of available aircraft carriers, thus making it necessary to go from island to island utilizing existing airfields or constructing new ones in order to continually extend the reach of bombers, fighters, and other air power.

 Though fighter attacks on Bougainville had begun in August 1943, these were intensified by Marine, Navy, Army, and New Zealand